icip-cas/AutoAlign/README.md

 "x" indicates inability to obtain valid performance using OpenCompass default prompt.

 ## 📅 Future Development Schedule

-### Algorithms to be implemented at v0.1.x:

-- Self-Improve
-- Self-Rewarding
-- SPIN
-- CAI

 ### Benchmarks to be implemented at v0.1.x: